-In FY2023, the Nominating Committee met 11 times.
+In FY2024, the Nominating Committee met 16 times.
 The attendance of each director is as follows.
-Takako Masai describes the attendance of the Board of Directors until their retirement in June 2023.
+Takayuki Hashimoto describes the attendance of the Board of Directors until his retirement in June 2024, and Shuichi Sakamoto describes the attendance of the Board of Directors after his assumption of office in June 2024.

-- Takayuki Hashimoto (Chairperson): 11/11 (100%)
+• Kiyomi Kikuchi (Chairperson): 16/16 (100%)

-- Chikatomo Hodo: 10/10 (91%)
+• Chikatomo Hodo: 16/16 (100%)

-- Kiyomi Kikuchi: 11/11 (100%)

-- Takako Masai: 2/2 (100%)
+Shuichi Sakamoto: 12/12 (100%)

+Takayuki Hashimoto: 4/4 (100%)

-- Ken Fujiwara: 11/11 (100%)
+• Ken Fujiwara: 16/16 (100%)

-Main agenda items discussed during fiscal 2023 include the following.
+Main agenda items discussed during fiscal 2024 include the following.

-- Determined the results of individual appraisal for corporate executive officers including the corporate executive officer, president and CEO for FY2022.
-In addition, received reports and confirmed the targets set for FY2023 by the corporate executive officer, president and CEO and other corporate executive officers.

-Received reports and discussed the results of interim appraisal for corporate executive officers including the corporate executive officer, president and CEO for FY2023 as well as of the 360-degree evaluation and others.
-Discussed the succession plan for the corporate executive officer, president and CEO in view of the changes made to the management environment and selected candidates for the position.

-- Determined candidates for corporate executive officers to be appointed for FY2024 by deliberating their expected roles, aptitude, etc. in the appliable positions.

-- Discussed the succession plan for directors (board succession) in light of the results of the effectiveness evaluation and the exchange of opinions with institutional investors.

-- Determined candidates for director positions for FY2024, including external candidates, following deliberation made based on the skills matrix and their expected roles, aptitudes and others in line with the succession plan (board succession).

-C. Audit Committee (4 members (of which 1 member is female); 3 outside directors; an outside director serves as chairman)
+- Determined the results of individual appraisal for corporate executive officers including the corporate executive officer, president and CEO for FY2023.
+In addition, received reports and confirmed the targets set for FY2024 by the corporate executive officer, president and CEO and other corporate executive officers. - Received reports and discussed the results of interim appraisal for corporate executive officers including the corporate executive officer, president and CEO for FY2024 and, shared the understanding regarding initiatives for the second half of the fiscal year to achieve the targets with the corporate executive officer, President and CEO. - Confirmed proposals including requirements definition by the executive side and a roadmap regarding the succession plan for the corporate executive officer, president and CEO.. - Changed the scope of nomination by the Nominating Committee to be limited to the corporate executive officer, president and CEO.
+In addition, regarding corporate executive officers to be appointed for FY2025, deliberated the expected roles, aptitude, etc. in the appliable positions, and determined the corporate executive officer, President and CEO and submitted recommendation to the proposal received from the corporate executive officer, president and CEO regarding the candidates of other corporate executive officers. - Discussed the succession plan for directors (board succession) in light of the results of the effectiveness evaluation and the exchange of opinions with institutional investors. - Determined candidates for director positions for FY2025, including external candidates, following deliberation made based on the skills matrix and their expected roles, aptitudes and others in line with the succession plan (board succession). - C. Audit Committee (4 members; 3 outside directors; an outside director serves as chairman)